Man who accosted US Rep. Zeldin on stage remains jailed

 At a detention hearing Thursday, assistant U.S. Attorney Sean Eldridge argued Jakubonis should be held as a danger to the community who lunged at a congressman with a dangerous weapon.

+After his wife’s death, Jakubonis relinquished custody of his children to his brother and sister-in-law.
+Slawinski said Jakubonis has not seen his children since because it is too painful to see them call anyone else mom and dad.

-Judge Marian Payson said she would make a decision after considering whether Jakubonis’ actions last week were “aberrant” behavior and whether there is enough support in place if he is released from jail.
+Judge Marian Payson said she would make a detention decision after considering whether Jakubonis’ actions last week were “aberrant” behavior and whether there is enough support in place if he is released from jail.
+She said she wanted to review Jakubonis’ mental health history.

-A video of the attack shows Jakubonis raised his arm toward the congressman from Long Island as he held a keychain with two sharp points.
-Zeldin grabbed Jakubonis’ wrist and the two tussled to the ground as others jumped in to help.
-Zeldin suffered a minor scrape.

-The federal criminal complaint filed Saturday alleged Jakubonis, an Iraq War veteran, told investigators he was drinking whiskey before he went onstage as Zeldin addressed a Veterans of Foreign Wars post in the town of Perinton to ask the speaker if he was disrespecting veterans.
+The judge also asked prosecutors to send her a photo of the object — which Eldridge called a “cat dagger” — and its dimensions, noting that Jakubonis was released after his initial arrest on a state charge.
+She asked whether opinions differed on whether the plastic object was considered “a dangerous weapon.”

+“It is not designed to be a decoration.
+It’s designed to be a weapon,” Eldridge said.
+“The points are very pointy and the material is hard enough that it could puncture the skin.”

 Jakubonis was arraigned Friday on a separate state charge of attempted assault in the second degree and was released by a local judge.